“What if I am being investigated for or charged with a federal offense?”

 A Final Note:

 If you are being investigated or have been charged by the government with a federal offense, you know that the case will have a major impact on the rest of your life.
 You only get one bite at the apple and so you must choose your attorney correctly the first time.
 A strong defense is certainly expensive, but the price is minimal compared to what the government wants you to pay.
-Our attorneys offer free initial consultations.
 Our results speak for themselves.
 If you have been charged or think you might be charged, the time to act is now.